-So after we went to Vimanmek Mansion and Ananta Samakhom Throne Hall, we found ourselves walking around Victory Monument to search for so-called 'best boat noodle restaurant'.
+So after we went to Vimanmek Mansion and Ananta Samakhom Throne Hall, we found ourselves walking around Victory Monument to search for the so-called 'best boat noodle restaurant'.

 Boat Noodle is a Thai noodle dish with beef or pork in a thick brown broth that has cinnamon, star anise, or sometimes blood.
 It was called such because it used to be served on boats.

-It was an open air restaurant located at the back of the temple.
+It was an open-air restaurant located at the back of the temple.
 Staying true with tradition, the counter is also shaped like a boat.

 The staff could barely speak English but we managed to get our orders: one pork and one beef boat noodle for 15 Baht each (Php 20).

 Topped with liver and meat, the boat noodles are extremely flavorful, with a hint of spiciness from every sip of the broth.
 I really needed to add the crispy wanton and veggies to balance the flavor.
 You may also add pork crackling to add texture to the noodles.
-We both decided not to add pork crackling because the boat noodles alone was quite filling.
+We both decided not to add pork crackling because the boat noodles alone were quite filling.

-We paid a total of 68 Baht (Php 92) for two bowls of heavenly noodles (with add-ons) and two bottles of soda, and went on to our next stop with smiles on our faces.
+We paid a total of 68 Baht (Php 92) for two bowls of heavenly noodles (with add-ons) and two bottles of soda and went on to our next stop with smiles on our faces.
 The hunt was worth it. :)